SoftwareAG/c8y-docs/src/documents/guides/zapier.html.md

 ### Step 1: Set up a CEL statement to produce data

 Open the Cumulocity administration application, click on "Event Processing" and select "New Module".
 Give your new module the name "zapier".
 In the "Examples" drop-down menu, select "Send simulator temperature to Zapier".
-Edit the placeholders as follows:

-* Replace "&lt;&lt;type&gt;&gt;" with "c8y_TemperatureMeasurement".
-* Replace "&lt;&lt;value&gt;&gt;" with "c8y_TemperatureMeasurement.T.value".

 Click the "Save" button.
 Your screen should look like the screenshot below.

 ![Sample CEL statement](/guides/zapier/samplestatement.png)